 "You've Got To Want To."

-Parent Support Center: Parents of The Fishing School youth participate in year-long activities and events designed to increase their knowledge and skills of positive youth development and parenting best practices.
+Parent Engagement and Support Program: Parents and guardians of TFS youth participate in activities designed to increase their knowledge and skills in youth development and best practices.
+These activities include family events, one-to-one intakes, advisory committees and regular progress reports.
+TFS also provides referrals and expert guidance through partners.

 Tom Lewis, a former D.C.
 Metropolitan police officer with over 20 years of experience in combating issues facing inner-city youth, was concerned about the educational and motivational needs of the children of low-income households within the Northeast section of D.C.
 Recognizing that education can unlock the door to knowledge and opportunity as well as break the cycle of poverty, Mr. Lewis renovated a former crack house and transformed it into The Fishing School in 1990.